 In 2006, Tobias Lütke built Shopify because no existing platform was good enough to sell snowboards on.
 By 2012, when I joined to build the Partner Program, Shopify had already passed a tipping point that most people in the industry hadn't noticed: the platform was becoming more valuable than any of its individual features because of the network of developers and apps building on top of it.
 I spent three years at Shopify understanding that dynamic from the inside.
 It hasn't slowed down since.

 The Shopify platform itself has compounded too.
-Shopify Payments eliminates the need for a third-party payment gateway — and comes with built-in fraud protection and chargeback management.
+Shopify Payments eliminates the need for a third-party payment gateway, and comes with built-in fraud protection and chargeback management.
+The tradeoff worth knowing before you switch is how Shopify Payments reserves and payout schedules can tie up cash.
 Shop Pay, Shopify's accelerated checkout, drives meaningfully higher conversion rates than standard checkout.
 Shopify Markets enables multi-currency, multi-language storefronts from a single admin.
-Shopify POS connects online and physical retail in a unified system.
+Shopify POS connects online and physical retail in a unified system, and what Shopify POS costs depends on how many locations you run.
 Shopify Sidekick, the AI assistant, is the most operationally useful commerce AI tool I've seen deployed.
 These are not features that competitors have matched on the same timeline.

 The Shopify Network Effect Explained